-On the commencement of employment with Enbridge and annually thereafter, all Enbridge employees and contingent workers active in the Company's human resources information system are required to complete SOBC training and certify compliance with it.
-The SOBC training contains specific content relating to avoiding human rights violations, including forced labour, child labour and human trafficking.
-Each member of the Enbridge Board of Directors must also certify their compliance with the SOBC on an annual basis.
-In addition, our Supplier Code of Conduct outlines expectations of supplier performance and is supplemented, where risk is identified, by the third-party risk training, which educates suppliers on the prohibition against forced labour and child labour and how to report suspected human rights and other violations.
-Enbridge also provides access (on a voluntary but trackable basis) to TPRM Program training on financial crimes, which includes an overview of Enbridge's expectations with respect to human rights This training was originally developed for and is required to be completed by medium and high risk suppliers which do not have their own compliance and/or third-party risk management programs in place.
-The supplier training also includes a quiz and certification.
-The EcoVadis platform also includes training modules (EcoVadis Academy) in several areas, including, for example, a course on child and forced labour prevention.
-Enbridge may, as part of a performance management plan for suppliers assessed as medium and high risk, request that they complete specified training through EcoVadis.
+On the commencement of employment with Enbridge and annually thereafter, all Enbridge employees, contingent workers active in the Company's human resources information system and the Enbridge Board of Directors must certify their compliance with the SOBC.
+In 2024, we provided a voluntary information session, available to all employees, dedicated to raising awareness of potential risks of forced labour and child labour in our supply chains as well as prevention and mitigation of such risks.
+We also created resources that employees can use to share information in internal meetings.

+Enbridge's Supplier Code of Conduct outlines expectations of supplier performance and is supplemented, where risk is identified, by third-party risk training that provides information to suppliers on the prohibition against forced labour and child labour and how to report suspected human rights and other violations.
+Enbridge also provides access (on a voluntary but trackable basis) to TPRM Program training on financial crimes, which includes an overview of Enbridge's expectations with respect to human rights.
+This training was originally developed for and is required to be completed by medium and high risk suppliers that do not have their own compliance and/or TPRM programs in place.
+The supplier training also includes a guiz and certification.
+The third-party sustainability assessment platform also includes training modules in several areas, including a course on child and forced labour prevention.
+Enbridge may, as part of a performance management plan for suppliers assessed as medium and high risk, request that they complete specified training through this tool.